Philippians 4:5 “Let your gentleness be known to all men. The Lord is at hand.”

-There are times in our lives where the ravages of sin cause a spiritual sickness to overtake us.
+There are times in our lives when the ravages of sin cause a spiritual sickness to overtake us.
 We may be healthy physically, but the physical is only part of who we are.
 When I was sick as a child, it was the physical that my mother was treating.
-When I am sick with sin, it is my spiritual nature that God is treating.
+When I’m sick from the effects of sin, it is my spiritual nature that God is restoring.

 James 1:14-15 “But each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.”

-You see, the ravages of sin if left unchecked, would be our death.
-Just like ignoring our infirmities might lead to physical death, if we ignore our spiritual condition, the consequences would be catastrophic.
+When the ravages of sin are left unchecked, they have dire consequences.
+Just like ignoring our infirmities might lead to physical death, if we ignore our spiritual condition, the consequences can be catastrophic.

-Why do we place so much emphasis on our physical status and yet ignore the spiritual?
+Why do we place so much emphasis on our physical condition and yet ignore the spiritual?

-The common talk of our society is health and fitness.
-Hollywood boasts of displaying an image of perfection and yet rottenness of the bones.
+A common focus of society is health and fitness.
+Hollywood boasts of displaying an image of perfection and yet underneath the image is a rottenness of the bones.
 With the global influence of Covid-19 and quarantine being the solution, everyone seems to be turning to ways they might improve their image or health.

-My concern is that we disregard what is eternal to emphasize that which is temporal.
+A much greater concern is how we often disregard what is eternal to emphasize that which is temporal.

-We can help others who struggle with self-control by gently leading them toward greater wellness.
-The hope is that we maintain the right balance in regards to our entire being and not neglect any critical aspects of who we are.
+No one wants to live in pain and suffering but our suffering can be linked to more that just bodily health.
+The hope is to maintain the right balance in regards to our entire being and not neglect a critical aspect of who we are.

 We are body, mind and spirit.